 Finally, jth individual is vulnerable if predj=j.
 When auxiliary information is available, the attacker constrains the set of individuals while computing dv∙,j, v∙,a to the individuals with matching auxiliary information.
 For example, if the gender of the individual is known, the attacker excludes the individuals whose gender does not match while computing dv∙,j, v∙,a.
 This way the auxiliary information decreases the search space of the attacker.

-Extremity Attack

-[[Define the extremity attack: Correlation and extremity parameters]]
+[[Any other ways to do match?]]

 DATASETS

 [[GEUVADIS dataset, and eQTLs; 1000 genomes dataset]]

+FIGURE CAPTIONS

+[[ Add the figure captions ]]

 REFERENCES

 1. Sboner A, Mu X, Greenbaum D, Auerbach RK, Gerstein MB: The real cost of sequencing: higher than you think!
 Genome Biology 2011:125.